makonahi/ToDoList/README.md

-This is a ready backend part for a web app of to-do list.
-Includes creating new tasks, updating existing ones, deleting and simply getting your tasks (all CRUD operations).
-The application includes basic authentication — users must log in to manage their tasks.
-Accordingly, it also provides a feature to register a new account.
-Users passwords are secured via BCryptEncoder.
+TThis is a fully functional backend for a to-do list web application.
+It supports all standard CRUD operations — creating, reading, updating, and deleting tasks.
+The system includes basic authentication, requiring users to log in to access and manage their tasks.
+A registration feature is also available for creating new user accounts.
+To ensure security, user passwords are encrypted using BCrypt.

 Database Structure:
 ToDoList